rowangayleschaefer/tiktok_analysis_and_recommender/readme.md

 ## Data Cleaning
-Data cleaning and preprocessing steps included filling nulls, countvectorizing hashtags, and some feature enginerring (a column for FYP_location).
+Data cleaning and preprocessing steps included filling nulls, countvectorizing hashtags, and some feature engineering (a column for FYP_location).

-Data cleaning and data collection sections need rethinking; code could be simplified across entire project by optimizing data collection.
+Data cleaning and data collection sections are being reworked; code could be simplified across entire project by optimizing data collection process.

 <p align="right">(<a href="#top">back to top</a>)</p>
 <br />